FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-9-14-Google-Hacking.md

 ![Search1]({{ site.url }}{{ site.baseurl }}/assets/images/search1.png)

 As you'd expect, there are numerous hits from a variety of sources that all have election coverage.
 This isn't unlike any search we've all done before.
 Now let's suppose that we only wanted results from a specific website.
-Yes, you can do this.
 We might enter this search below...

 ![Search2]({{ site.url }}{{ site.baseurl }}/assets/images/search2.png)